 Fast fashion shops like H&M, Target, and GAP have made it cheap (and addicting) to add new pieces to our closets.
 But they’ve also contributed to mass pollution and a host of other ethical problems.

-Next time you’re in the market for new clothes, opt for brands that are committed to sustainability.
+Next time you’re in the market for new clothes, opt for brands that are committed to sustainability, like the makers of these eco friendly underwear.

 Or better yet, skip the new retail shops and go thrifting!
 You’ll give perfectly good clothes a second life and save them from the landfill.